 December 14, 1883 – April 26, 1969

-Morihei Ueshiba (O-Sensei), was a skilled exponent and teacher of Daitō-ryū Aiki-jūjutsu.
-He awarded menjo (certificates) in Daitō-ryū to many of his recognised first generation (pre-war) students which later were equated to 8th Dan in Aikido.
-To seperate himself from his teacher, Takeda Sokaku (and I assume associated financial commitments), he eventually changed the name of what he was teaching to Aiki-Budo and laterly Aikido.
+Morihei Ueshiba, was a skilled exponent and teacher of Daitō-ryū Aiki-jūjutsu.
+He awarded certificates in Daitō-ryū to many of his recognised first generation (pre-war) students which later were equated to 8th Dan in Aikido.
+To seperate himself from his teacher, Takeda Sokaku, he eventually changed the name of what he was teaching to Aiki-Budo which was laterly changed to Aikido.
 As Ueshiba grew older, less physically able and more spiritual in his outlook, his focus on teaching changed.
-It was during this time that many of his senior students made adjustments to the cirruculum and teaching methods to what is now taught in mainstream Aikido schools.
-After his death, and another period of reorganisation, his son Kisshomaru Ueshiba took on the mantle of Doshu (hereditary head) and oversaw the formation of the Aikikai Honbu organisation and the promotion of 'Aikikai' Aikido worldwide.
+It was during this time that many of his descendants and senior students made adjustments to the cirruculum and teaching methods to what is now taught in mainstream Aikido schools.
+After his death, and another period of reorganisation, his son Kisshomaru Ueshiba took on the mantle of Doshu (hereditary head) and oversaw the formation of syllabus, the Aikikai Honbu organisation and the promotion of 'Aikikai' Aikido worldwide.
 Read More about Morihei Ueshiba

 March 15, 1900 – December 25, 1979